regenwatchdog/regenwatchdog.github.io/_estates/merton/eastfields.md

 coordinates:
   - '-0.149209,51.407168'
 ---
-446 homes on Merton's Eastfields estate are earmarked for demolition, to be replaced by 800 homes of which only 262 affordable (affordable rent of up to 80% market rent or [LHA levels](https://www.gov.uk/government/publications/understanding-local-housing-allowances-rates-broad-rental-market-areas) - whichever is lower).
+In Nov 2018, the Mayor approved the demolition of 446 homes on Merton's Eastfields estate, to be replaced by 800 homes of which only 262 affordable (all at affordable rent of up to 80% market rent or [LHA levels](https://www.gov.uk/government/publications/understanding-local-housing-allowances-rates-broad-rental-market-areas) - whichever is lower).

-In Nov 2018, the Mayor [approved](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_437651///eastfields_estate_report.pdf) the demolition of 466 homes on Merton's Eastfields estate and subsequently [exempted](/approved/ballotexemptions) it from his requirement to ballot residents on the demolition plans.
+The Mayor's [approval notice](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_437651///eastfields_estate_report.pdf) confirms that replacement 'social' housing will be affordable rent tenure and confirms that he has granted an [exemption](/approved/ballotexemptions) from his requirement to ballot residents on the demolition of their homes.

 The estate is a seven hectare site overlooking Streatham Park Cemetery, comprising a mix of houses and three storey blocks of flats.
 It also contains a large area of open space at the centre of the estate.